genjen123/Documentation/ManPage.md

 How long did it take you to scroll down to the bottom of the page in that last command?
 Surely it was very bash-specific ≖‿≖.
 As you can see, these man pages can become very long and can be tiring to read through.
 However, if you know exactly what you want to find, it's a lot faster to directly navigate there rather than scrolling through the whole page.

-In case you forgot, many scrolls ago, in the [Introduction] (#introduction) section, there was the `less` program (ʘᗩʘ’).
+In case you forgot, many scrolls ago, in the [Introduction](#introduction) section, there was the `less` program (ʘᗩʘ’).
 Now this `less` program is used by the man page to allow both forward and backward navigation.
 You may have noticed by now, the `less` commands are similar to the **VIM** editor.
 So if you've forgotten your VIM commands, this is a good chance to relearn some of it.

 Let's try a new page this time.
 Ready your terminal and type this in: